Our YouTube Review Of Yogabed

-Another element that makes Yogabed unique is that its cover is not only removable, but also machine washable.
+Another element that makes Yogabed unique is that its cover is not only removable but also machine washable.
 This makes it really easy to clean your mattress and means that you don’t need a mattress protector to ward off stains.
 Make sure you use cold water when you wash it, use gentle detergent, and then lay it out to dry.

-The cover is also hypoallergenic and made with a cotton poly blend.
+The cover is also hypoallergenic and made with a cotton-poly blend.
 It’s super-soft and really comfortable to lay on.
 Marpac even sells additional covers on their website, so you can swap them out while you’re doing a load of laundry.
 The whole situation with Yogabed’s cover is just really nice; we wish more mattresses had a removable, machine washable cover.

-As for the overall feel of the mattress, it sort of sits between proper memory foam and poly foam.
-It has pressure relief and support, but is still really comfortable.
-About the closest bed in terms of feel to Yogabed is Leesa or Tulo, both of which have memory foam, but feel more neutral overall.
+As for the overall feel of the mattress, it sort of sits between proper memory foam and polyfoam.
+It has pressure relief and support but is still really comfortable.
+About the closest bed in terms of feel to Yogabed is Leesa or Tulo, both of which have memory foam but feel more neutral overall.

 As a heads up, softness/firmness is subjective, which is why we have it on a spectrum.
 For petite individuals, Yogabed will be closer to a medium-firm, but for someone around 200 lb, the mattress will feel more like a medium-soft.
 Just know that softness/firmness won’t be the same for everyone.
 Also, Yogabed will soften over time as you sleep on it.

 Absolutely.
 Yogabed should be firm enough to support your spine and keep it in neutral alignment.
 This means that your hips, trunk, and shoulders are supported and not sinking too far into the bed.